nluo/horse-races/README.md

 ## Todo

 1. Make it isomorphic
-2. Use Redis/Prosgres to cache the data from 3rd Party API so we don't need to fetch the 3rd Party API everytime
+2. Use Redis/Prosgres to cache the data from 3rd Party API so we don't need to fetch the 3rd Party API every time
 3. Finish dockerize the app (Already dockerize the backend)
 4. Unit Test
+5. Display API error and loading status